klimbu2306/Medieval-Battlegrounds-Game/README.md

 Typically, `ServerScripts` are executed first, before their `ClientScripts` equivalents are executed!

+(More information can be found within the documentation!)

 ### 🖼️ Media Assets
 ---
 Additionally, an `Assets` folder has been included for the UI / UX and 3D Assets used within the game.